HubRise/website/content/apps/uber-eats/en/receive-orders.md

 ### Uber Eats Statuses

-Uber Eats supports three order statuses:
+Uber Eats orders can be updated with the following statuses:

 - `Accepted`: The order has been accepted by the EPOS.
 - `Denied`: The order could not be sent to the EPOS.
 - `Cancelled`: The order has been cancelled.
+- `Ready`: The order is ready for delivery.

+Status update rules:

-New orders must be switched to one of the above statuses within 10 minutes.
+1. New orders must be switched to `Accepted`, `Denied`, or `Cancelled` within 10 minutes.
 Orders which are still pending after this period of time are automatically cancelled by Uber Eats.

-Status update rules:

-1. You can only deny an order before it has been accepted.
+2. You can only deny an order before it has been accepted.
-2. An order can be cancelled at any time by different parties (customer through Uber support, store through integration or tablet), even after it has been accepted.
+3. An order can be cancelled at any time by different parties (customer through Uber support, store through integration or tablet), even after it has been accepted.
-3. Once an order reaches a terminal state (completed, cancelled, or failed), no further status updates are possible.
+4. Once an order reaches a terminal state (completed, cancelled, or failed), no further status updates are possible.

 ### When the Status Changes in HubRise